melody605/readme-dateline/generatedREADME.md

-# undefined
+# Professional README generator

 ## Description

-a node js app that uses fs modules to generate readme from command line
+a Node.js app usuing inquirer and FS moduiles to generate a README.mdbased onuser inputs/choices

 ## Table of Contents